osg-htc/docs/docs/common/yum.md

 If any of these repositories are missing, you may end up with missing dependencies.

 !!! warning
-    Other repositories, such as `jpackage`, `dag`, or `rpmforge`, are not supported and you may encounter problems.
+    Other repositories, such as `jpackage`, `dag`, or `rpmforge`, are not supported and you may encounter problems if you use them.

 Installing and Configuring Repositories